wmantly/p2psub/README.md

 * `subscribe(topic, callback-function)` Sets a function to be called on `topic` publish.
 A RegExp patter can be passed as the topic and will match to `topic` on publish. a String will perform an exact match.
+The message and topic are passed to callback function as first and second argument.

 * `publish(topic, JSON-body)` Executes each callback attached to the passed `topic`.
 To prevent a publication from propagating across the network, pass